-For our anniversary, Mr. Marvelous and I always have dinner at the restaurant that catered our wedding reception.
+For our anniversary, Andrew and I always have dinner at the restaurant that catered our wedding reception.
+But it’s pretty expensive.
 Last year’s bill was $84.
 For just the two of us!

 It was always the one thing we splurged on.
 Or, rather, we told ourselves it was the “one thing” we splurged on when, really, we were overspending in every area of our lives.
 It’s a slippery slope, folks.
 A little here and a little there adds up and, before you know it, your paycheck is gone!

 It’s so easy to celebrate with expensive entertainment, dining, and fancy gifts.
 But not living within our means is what got us into this mess in the first place – so those options aren’t really options at all.

 This year, we decided to celebrate differently.
 We decided to celebrate without spending any money.